-I. Protection of Employee: While labour Law aims to protect the employee on the one hand, it also aims at ensuring social justice and in this way social balance too.
+I. Protection of Employee: While Labour Law aims to protect the employee, on the one hand, it also aims at ensuring social justice and, in this way, social balance too.
 The financial protection of the employee could not be enough.
-The main purpose of labour Law to protect employees is not unlimited.
+The primary goal of the Labour Law is to safeguard employees, although this goal is not infinite.
 Employees’ interests are protected to the extent that they do not conflict with the public interest.
-Also, the economic protection of the employee depends on the economic power of the country.
+Also, the financial protection of the employee depends on the economic power of the country.

 II.
 Interpretation for the Benefit of the Employee: Interpretation is to clarify and enforce unclear provisions.
-In the field of labour Law, there may be unclear issues and gaps in the current provisions.
+In Turkish Labour Law, there may be unclear issues and gaps in the current conditions.
 In such a case, the real and common goals of the parties are determined through interpretation.
-The main purpose of the labour law is to protect the worker, it requires the benefit of the worker to be brought to the fore in the interpretation to be made in these provisions.
+The primary purpose of the Labour Law is to protect the worker; it requires the worker’s benefit to be brought to the fore in the interpretation to be made in these provisions.

-Job security is the prevention of the employer from arbitrarily terminating/dismissing the employment contract without a justified and valid reason.
-Accordingly, workplaces employing 30 or more employees are covered by job security; and the employer is not obliged to rely on a valid reason in the termination of the employment contract of employees with a seniority of less than six months in the workplace.
+• Job Security: Job security is the employer’s prevention from arbitrarily terminating/dismissing the employment contract without a justified and valid reason.
+Accordingly, workplaces employing 30 or more employees are covered by job security; and the employer is not obliged to rely on a valid reason in the termination of the employment contract of employees with seniority of fewer than six months in the workplace.
 In the event of these conditions, the employer terminating the employee’s indefinite term employment contract must rely on a valid reason arising from the incompetence or behavior of the employee or the requirements of the enterprise, workplace, or job.
-In the text of the law, three groups of reasons are shown as valid reasons: Reasons arising from the inadequacy of the worker, reasons arising from the behavior of the worker, reasons arising from the requirements of the enterprise, workplace or work.
+In the text of the law, three groups of reasons are shown as valid reasons: reasons arising from the inadequacy of the worker, reasons arising from the worker’s behavior, reasons arising from the requirements of the enterprise, workplace, or work.

-Severance pay is the money that paid by the employer to the employee whose employment contract ends with one of the conditions stipulated in the law and who worked more than the minimum period stipulated in the law or to his legal heirs in case of death, and the amount of which is determined according to the working time and wage of the employee.
+• Severance: Severance pay is the money paid by the employer to the employee whose employment contract ends with one of the conditions stipulated in the law and who worked more than the minimum period specified in the law or to their legal heirs in case of death, and the amount of which is determined according to the working time and wage of the employee.
 The employee cannot claim severance pay in every situation the employment contract is terminated.

-The employee is paid at the same rate for periods remaining from one year (such as six months, eight months).
+The employee is paid at the same rate for periods remaining from one year (six months, eight months).
 Severance pay is calculated over the last wage of the employee.
-This fee is the wage before deductions such as gross wages, taxes and insurance premiums are made.
+This fee is the wage before deductions such as; gross wages, taxes, and insurance premiums are made.